-Storage reservoir level data, largely daily information, are presented in Appendix A. All elevations given are relative to geodetic datum.
+Storage reservoir level data, largely daily information, is presented in Appendix A. All elevations given are relative to geodetic datum.
 The elevation data has been converted to total volume in storage above the minimum 60-day storage level.
-The calibration curve is attached in Appendix G. The operation of the storage reservoir in 2016 is summarized in Table 1-5, on page 9.
-This includes a comparative summary from 1998 to 2016.
+The calibration curve is attached in Appendix G. The operation of the storage reservoir in 2017 is summarized in Table 1-5.
+This includes a comparative summary from 2001 to 2017.